PeterUveges/ffbmod/README.md

 ## YuSynth request

 Usson writes: 'All circuits, schematics, printed circuit board, panel design and associated data published on \[yusynth.net\] can be used for private use only.'
 I do not believe this repo violates his wishes and you are urged to respect them as well.
+CC0 licensing is intended to cover my modifications and original work, not to negate Usson's rights regarding his designs.

 ## Photos